radview/webload-documentation/docs/installation.md

   - If you do not select this option, TestTalk is installed as an executable file.
 - Specify whether to also install the WebLOAD Cloud.
 The Web Cloud enables viewing, analyzing and comparing load sessions in a web browser, with full control and customization of the display.

 > **Note:** The installation process is the same for Load Machines and Probing Clients. ![ref2]
 When the WebLOAD installation is complete, the WebLOAD License dialog box automatically opens to complete the registration process.
-License registration is discussed in[` `*Registering and Updating the WebLOAD License* ](#registering_and_updating_the_webload_license).
+License registration is discussed in[Registering and Updating the WebLOAD License](#registering-and-updating-the-webload-license).